VEGETABLE SOUP RECIPE

 - pasta fagioli soup

 - chicken detox soup

 - 2 tablespoons olive oil

-- 3 cups peeled and 1/2-inch diced potatoes
+- 3 cups peeled and chopped potatoes (use red or yukon gold potatoes)

 - 1/3 cup chopped fresh parsley